xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (keith)  Add ZCPP protocol support
+   -- enh (keith)  In Model Faces, States and import dialogs remember any custom colours between accesses to the colour dialog
+   -- enh (keith)  Add support for convert node data to effects at the strand and model level to reduce the tedium of converting
+                   each node individually.
+   -- enh (keith)  Consolidate custom model node missing errors to one where missing nodes are contiguous -- enh (keith)  Add a link to install vamp plugins when creating timing tracks on a musical sequence and vamp is not installed
+   -- enh (keith)  Make it easier to open sequence backups directly -- enh (keith)  Optionally pull text from a lyric track for the text effect -- enh (dkulp)  Move shader rendering to background threads -- enh (keith)  Make the display of overlapping pixels in previews look more natural -- enh (keith)  Add lead in time and speed controls to Shader effect (includes ability to run time backwards) -- enh (keith)  Download shader if name in tree is double clicked on -- enh (keith)  Make transition hints optional and work even if effect backgrounds not being displayed -- bug (keith)  Fix crash where iseq has more channels than the sequence -- bug (keith)  Fix timeline zoomout results in timeline being positioned way past the end of the song -- bug (keith)  Fix house preview cant be manipulated when playback is paused -- bug (keith)  Fix MIDI responsiveness in xFade and xSchedule -- bug (keith)  Fix Bulge shader
 2019.30 June 16, 2019
    -- enh (keith)  In MIDI events add the ability to discern non zero data 1/2 -- enh (keith)  Add an active property to models so you can hide models from display